queryverse/Query.jl/docs/src/internals.md

 The wording of methods and types currently follows LINQ, not julia conventions.
 This is mainly to prevent clashes while Query.jl is in development.

-## Nullable

-This package implements the C# spec semantics for lifting and handling `Nullable`s.
-It currently overrides the definitions for various operators that are in `NullableArrays`.

 ## Readings

 The original [LINQ](https://msdn.microsoft.com/en-us/library/bb308959.aspx) document is still a good read.